-Warning: When using only one Power Supply module, the second AC power socket on the rear panel is covered by a plastic sticker.
+When using only one Power Supply module, the second AC power socket on the rear panel is covered by a plastic sticker.
 Please do not remove the sticker and connect anything to this power socket.
 Remove the sticker only when two Power Supply modules are used.

-3.3 Rear Panel Description
+Rear Panel Description

-The Mediant 1000B supports up to eight single and mid-sized Advanced Mezzanine Card (AMC) / AdvancedMC form-factor modules on its rear panel, used for the OSN server platform.
-The chassis front panel is displayed in the figure below and described in the subsequent table.
+The device supports up to eight single and mid-sized Advanced Mezzanine Card (AMC) / AdvancedMC form-factor modules on its rear panel, used for the OSN server platform.
+The chassis front panel is displayed in the following figure and described in the subsequent table.

-Figure 3-15: Rear Panel of Mediant 1000B SBC and Gateway
+Figure 3-11: Rear Panel